Six ways to pay off your credit card.

 Getting that card balance to zero.

-Although it would be nice, it’s not always possible to pay off your credit card balance in full each month.
-Here’s 6 ways to pay it off that could be right for you, depending on your individual circumstances and objectives:
+It’s not always possible to pay off your credit card balance in full each month.
+Here’s six ways to pay it off that could be right for you, depending on your individual circumstances and objectives:

 1. Leave your credit card at home